 - Strength in facilitative leadership and the management of cross-disciplinary teams to stimulate innovation and resolve complex issues.

 - Procurement expertise, with commercial and intellectual property procurement experience.

-He is a keen hockey player and from 2009 to 2013, he was President of the Kapiti Coast Hockey Club and is the founder and settlor of the Kapiti Community Recreational Sports Turf Trust.
-He is married with two adult children and enjoys cycling or long walks with his wife, Darryl.
+A very keen hockey player, Jamie was President of the Kapiti Coast Hockey Club from 2009 to 2013.
+He is also the founder and settlor of the Kapiti Community Recreational Sports Turf Trust, a charitable trust that has raised over $3M and delivered an astroturf sports stadium in Kapiti.
+He has two adult children and enjoys cycling and long walks with his wife, Darryl.